the-spyke/spyke-react-hook-router-link/README.md

 Hooks solve excess nesting, so there you have a couple of hooks with [extracted logic](https://github.com/ReactTraining/react-router/issues/7390) from `react-router`'s `Link` component to apply to your own components to make them behave the same way.

+## Prerequisites

+This package is compliant with the [Raw Module Specification 0.3.0](https://github.com/the-spyke/rms) and provides original stable JavaScript code in the `ESM` format.

+You may need to compile the code and/or load polyfills depending on your environment.
+Look for exact minimum versions of `@babel/preset-env` and `core-js` in the `package.json`.
+Most modern apps already have such infrastructure or use similar tools, so it should be a non-issue.

 ## Installation

 ```sh